 Does brand matter?
 While there are several pharmaceutical companies that manufacture stimulation medications used during fertility treatment, extensive medical research has shown no benefit to choosing one brand over another from a medical standpoint.
 Studies have proven them to each be effective for ovarian stimulation.

 How does my physician determine which brand to prescribe?
 Shady Grove Fertility prides itself on being able to negotiate discounted medication costs on behalf of their patients, for patients are paying out of pocket for their medications.
-As such, generally one formulary of medication will be prescribed for patients paying out of pocket, providing the largest cost savings to the patient.
+As such, generally one formulary of medication will be prescribed for patients paying out of pocket, such as Gonal F, providing the largest cost savings to the patient.
 For those with insurance coverage, SGF will ensure the correct formulary of medication is prescribed, allowing medication benefits to be utilized.

 Tip 2: Be your own advocate.

 Use your resources: When preparing to start a cycle, find out who will handle your prescriptions on your medical team—it will likely be either the clinical assistant or nurse.
 This member of your team will order your prescriptions and help you when it comes to making sure you are prescribed the most cost-efficient medications.
+SGF has identified RARx Pharmacy as their Preferred Pharmacy; providing patients with savings and excellent customer service, in addition to being able to fill for most insurance providers.

 Call your insurance company: When planning to use insurance benefits to cover the cost of treatment, proactively speaking with your insurance provider to determine their preferred brands can help ensure your physician prescribes the most cost-effective medication.
 It is also important to understand your insurance coverage; if you have combined medical and prescription coverage, pulling from one lifetime financial cap, many patients find that using their coverage on their medical treatment, and paying out of pocket for their medications, leads to the best coverage and out of pocket spend.